-facebook.com/firstjefferson, Services available anytime Sunday and beyond
+Join us at facebook.com/firstjefferson, available Sunday mornings and beyond.

-The Questions for Sunday’s Service
+The Question for Sunday’s Service

 Adventures in Religion: May 10, 2020, through November 7, 2021